 creates a lasting impression.
 It may be (1) provocative, (2) beautiful, (3)

-to reverberate long after the reading ends.
+ideas and feelings to reverberate long after the reading ends.

 Less artistically accomplished literature leaves your head the moment you

 finish it.
 Once you finish reading, you immediately commence thinking about

 more important things, like where to do your food shopping next week.
 Think

 of the difference between watching a throwaway sitcom on TV as opposed to

 some powerful film you saw in the theaters recently, and you'll catch my drift

 stretches the reader's imagination.
 It's a fact about people--we like to use